 This drug may interact with other drugs or health problems.

-- Talk with the doctor before having your child get a flu vaccine after taking this drug.
-Talk with the doctor before your child takes this drug if your child has just gotten a flu vaccine.
+- Talk with your doctor before getting a flu vaccine after taking this drug.
+Talk with your doctor before you take this drug if you have just gotten a flu vaccine.

 - Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.